Hunger in Zimbabwe: Economic meltdown

 Zimbabwe has experienced a severe economic decline since 2000.
-During 2003, the largest poverty rate was recorded in urban areas, at a whopping 65% increased since 1995 and a 45% increase in rural areas.
+During 2003, the largest poverty rate was recorded in urban areas, with a massive 65% increased since 1995 and a 45% increase in rural areas.
 With poverty rates being at the highest it as ever been, in 2008, life expectancy within the nation reached an all time low of 37 years old, as opposed to age 61 at independence in 1990.

 Fast track land redistribution

 In 2000, a program was implemented by the regime in order to redistribute land to indigenous black farmers.
 With this program, white farmers were stripped of their land and 1.2 million black farmers benefitted.
-However, at the end of 2002 productivity took a turn for the worst.
+However, at the end of 2002 productivity took a turn for the worse.
 Production levels were extremely low because the new farmers lacked financial resources, equipment and practice.
 Production levels increased in 2004 but they did not make up for the loss had a few years earlier.
-Ultimately, this resulted in the dependency Zimbabwe has on food imports and urban areas suffered the most because they relied on food imports the.
+Ultimately, this resulted in the dependency Zimbabwe has on food imports and urban areas suffered the most because of reliance on food imports.
 Unfortunately, importation is slow due to the lack of foreign currency Zimbabwe acquires.